Winner of $1.3 billion Powerball jackpot is an immigrant from Laos who has cancer

 Under Oregon law, with few exceptions, lottery players cannot remain anonymous.
 Winners have a year to claim the top prize.

-The jackpot has a cash value of $621 million before taxes if the winner chooses to take a lump sum rather than an annuity paid over 30 years, with an immediate payout followed by 29 annual installments.
+The jackpot had a cash value of $621 million before taxes if the winner chose to take a lump sum rather than an annuity paid over 30 years, with an immediate payout followed by 29 annual installments.
 The prize is subject to federal taxes and state taxes in Oregon.

 The $1.3 billion prize is the fourth largest Powerball jackpot in history, and the eighth largest among U.S. jackpot games, according to the Oregon Lottery.